 Together with 900 citizens the Urgenda Foundation filed the Climate Case against the Dutch Government.
 On 24 June 2015 Urgenda won a lawsuit against the Dutch State, forcing it to take more measures against climate change.
+On October 9th the judge in High Court again ruled in favour of Urgenda and the climate.

 The 2015 Urgenda Climate Case against the Dutch Government was the first in the world in which citizens held their government accountable for contributing to dangerous climate change.
 On 24 June 2015, the District Court of The Hague ruled the government must cut its greenhouse gas emissions by at least 25% by the end of 2020 (compared to 1990 levels).
 The ruling required the government to immediately take more effective action on climate change.